mikemwai/cheatsheets/Linux.md

   ls -lrt
 ```

-- List files with the permissions and the sizes:
+- List files with the permissions and the sizes together with the hour `h - hour`:

 ```sh
   ls -ltrh